aatlasis/cve_manager/README.md

   -cve CVE, --cvs_number CVE
                         Print info for a CVE (CVSS score and other)

-  -pr PRODUCT, --product PRODUCT
-                        Print CVEs for a product

-  -ve VENDOR, --vendor VENDOR
-                        Print CVEs for a vendor for all products

   -sc SCORE, --score SCORE
                         Use base score as a selection criterion